RadioAstronomySoftwareGroup/pyuvdata/README.md

 * uvfits conforms to AIPS memo 117 (as of March 2020).
 It is tested against FHD, CASA, and AIPS.
 However AIPS is limited to <80 antennas and CASA uvfits import does not seem to support >255 antennas.
-* CASA measurement sets (TODO: Add more here about how we test these).
+* CASA measurement sets, primarily conforming to [CASA Memo 229](https://casa.nrao.edu/Memos/229.html), with some elements taken from the proposed v3.0 format documented in [CASA Memo 264](https://casacore.github.io/casacore-notes/264.html).
+Measurement sets are tested against
+VLA and MWA data sets, (the latter filled via cotter), with some manual verification haven been performed against ALMA and SMA data sets, the latter filled using the `importuvfits` task of CASA. tested against ALMA-filled datasets and with SMA datasets
 * uvh5 is an HDF5-based file format defined by the HERA collaboration, details in the [uvh5 memo](docs/references/uvh5_memo.pdf).
 Note that this is a somewhat new format, so it may evolve a bit but we will strive to make future versions backwards compatible with the current format.
 It is probably not compatible with other interferometric HDF5 files defined by other groups.
 * FHD (read-only support, tested against MWA and PAPER data)
-* MIR (read-only support, tested agains SMA data)
+* MIR (read-only support, tested against SMA data)
 * MWA correlator FITS files (read-only support, tested against Cotter outputs and FHD)

 ## UVCal file formats